-As we learned before, start talking about the weather would be a good start of a conversation in case you simply can’t keep you mouth shut.
-But even then you’ll probably be considered as a weirdo.
+As we learned in a previous post, start talking about the weather would be a good start into a conversation in case you simply can’t keep your mouth shut.
+But even then you’ll probably be perceived as a weirdo.
 Sorry, but it’s true.

 Sweden didn’t start or join any war for more than 200 years.
 It’s a war-free country since 1814.
 Pretty cool, heh.
 Look at that fellow Germans or Americans or, well, most other nations on this planet.

-Swedes hate wars so much, they even send some of their own to other conflict countries to tell them about the benefits of not having war.
+Swedes hate wars so much, they even send some of their own people to other conflict countries to tell them about the benefits of not having war.
 Those diplomats have reached international success and recognition.
-And when you speak with Swedes about politics (which is unlikely to happen, unless your a politician) you will see a shine in their eyes when you mention names like Dag Hammarsköld or, well, I haven’t talked so much about politics since I moved to Sweden…
+And when you speak with Swedes about politics (which is unlikely to happen, unless your a politician) you will see a shine in their eyes when you mention names like Dag Hammarsköld or … erm, well, I haven’t talked so much about politics since I moved to Sweden…

-A way for Sweden to stay out of conflict has been for many years to remain alliansfri, free from alliances, alliances like the NATO.
+For many years, a way for Sweden to stay out of conflict has been to remain alliansfri, free from alliances, alliances like the NATO.
 They also considered investments into a strong defense unnecessary.
-Why arms if there’s no one to shoot at.
+Why arms if there’s no one to shoot at?!
 Now that the political world climate has gotten a bit rougher, Swedes decided it might be good to join the side that appears to be stronger – it’s a political path they already successfully went on in the past.

-Although Swedes have been strictly sticking to their “free from alliances” policy, political discussions about joining the Nato rise up as regular as foreign airplanes intrude in Swedish airspace or submarines in Stockholm’s archipelago.
+Although Swedes have been strictly sticking to their “free from alliances” policy, political discussions about joining Nato rise up as regular as foreign airplanes in Swedish airspace or submarines in Stockholm’s archipelago.

 Conflict avoiding Swedish friends